 Brilliant innovation that hits all the right notes is every company’s holy grail.
-We like to call it the innovation sweet spot: get it right with your innovation concept and you hit it out of the park.
+At Board of Innovation, we like to call it the innovation sweet spot: get it right with your innovation concept and you hit it out of the park.
 But what exactly is this innovation sweet spot?
 And what happens if certain conditions aren’t met?

 What is the innovation sweet spot?

 In a nutshell, here’s what the innovation sweet spot is all about.
 When innovating, you’ll need to satisfy four different criteria if you want to make it a success:

 Are people waiting for this?
 Does it add value to the lives of your users and consumers?

 Is your supporting business model sustainable and can it be scaled?

 Will you be able to deliver on your concept, both technologically and operationally?

 On a broader level, how does your innovation impact society and the planet as a whole?
 With the massive ecological challenges ahead, this criterion can no longer be overlooked and should be at the heart of your innovation thinking.